Love, Reign o'er Me

 "Love, Reign o'er Me", subtitled "Pete's Theme", is a song by English rock band The Who.
 Written and composed by guitarist Pete Townshend, it was released on 27 October 1973 as the second single from the band's sixth studio album and second rock opera, Quadrophenia.
 It is the final song on the album, and has been a concert staple for years.
 The song peaked at number 76 on the US Billboard Hot 100 and number 54 on Cash Box.

 Origin and recording

 "Love, Reign o'er Me," along with "Is It in My Head?" (also from Quadrophenia), date back to 1972.
 Both songs were originally intended to be part of the unreleased autobiographical album, Rock Is Dead—Long Live Rock!
 This later evolved into Quadrophenia.

+Townshend sang gently on the demo recording, creating a tender love song.
+Daltrey decided to turn the song into bombast, "That last high note, the scream, it's not on the demo...I sang it as passionate.
+To me, it was an orgasm."
+Townshend noted that Daltrey is "a great dramaturg".

 Lyrics

 "Love, Reign o'er Me" concerns the main character of Quadrophenia, Jimmy, having a personal crisis.
 With nothing left to live for, he finds a spiritual redemption in pouring rain.
 As Townshend described the song:

 [It] refers to Meher Baba's one time comment that rain was a blessing from God; that thunder was God's Voice.
 It's another plea to drown, only this time in the rain.
 Jimmy goes through a suicide crisis.
 He surrenders to the inevitable, and you know, you know, when it's over and he goes back to town he'll be going through the same shit, being in the same terrible family situation and so on, but he's moved up a level.
 He's weak still, but there's a strength in that weakness.
 He's in danger of maturing.